-Column C - Enter the shareholder's pro rata share of federal items reported on federal Schedule K-1 that represent business income subject to the business allocation percentage under Article 9-A.
+Column C - Enter the shareholder's pro rata share of federal items reported on federal Schedule K-1, lines 1-10.

-Column D - Use the business allocation percentage determined under Article 9-A to determine the amount to be entered in column D
+Column D - Use the business apportionment factor determined under Article 9-A (by the S corporation) to determine the amount to be entered in column D.